 Of course, a spate of devastating injuries to key players did not help Arsenal's cause, but there is the argument that the money men upstairs did not do enough to plan for the worst-case scenario during previous windows.

-However, with the first summer market now open, Sports Mole assesses Arsenal's top targets, budget, most likely signings and priority positions for the 2025 window.
+However, with the second summer market now open, Sports Mole assesses Arsenal's top targets, budget, most likely signings and priority positions for the 2025 window.

 Arsenal's top targets for 2025 summer transfer window